Trent Murphy: 2017

 On April 14, 2017, Murphy was suspended four games for violating the league's policy on performance enhancing substances policy.
-On August 10, 2017, Murphy suffered a leg injury in the Redskins' 23-3 loss to the Baltimore Ravens in their preseason-opener.
+On August 10, 2017, Murphy suffered a leg injury in the Redskins' 23–3 loss to the Baltimore Ravens in their preseason-opener.
 On August 11, 2017, Murphy underwent an MRI and it was discovered he had suffered a torn ACL.
 He was placed in injured reserve and missed the entire 2017 season.

 Buffalo Bills

 On March 14, 2018, Murphy signed a three-year $22.5 million contract with the Buffalo Bills.
 His 2018 season was marred with continued injuries as he missed three games.
 In his first season with the Bills, Murphy recorded 4.0 sacks and 24 tackles, also forcing two fumbles.

 In his second season with the Bills, Murphy recorded 5.0 sacks and 36 tackles, also forcing two fumbles.
-Murphy recorded his first career interception during week 2 of the 2019 season, catching a tipped Eli Manning pass during a 28–14 Bills win over the New York Giants.
+Murphy recorded his first career interception during Week 2 of the 2019 season, catching a tipped Eli Manning pass during a 28–14 Bills win over the Giants.

-2020

 Murphy was expected to be a cap casualty in 2020, but made the team.
-Murphy played in 10 games, losing out on time to the slow-rising emergence of rookie AJ Epenesa.
+Murphy played in 10 games, losing out on time to the slow-rising emergence of rookie A. J. Epenesa.
 He registered a career-low two sacks, along with 19 tackles, three for loss, and six quarterback hits.
 His contract was not renewed after the 2020 season and he became a free agent in 2021.